DavidGathimbaM/Energy-Access-and-Electrification-planning-in-Kenya/README.md

 The **Rural Electrification Programme** in Kenya aimed to achieve universal electricity access across the country, resulting in **76%** of Kenyan households gaining electricity access.
 This initiative significantly boosted rural economic resilience in Kenya.
 However, since its conclusion in 2022, the country has seen a notable decline in electricity access, particularly in generation capacity and reliability.

 This project supports the World Bank's Mission 300, which aims to connect 300 million people in Sub-Saharan Africa to electricity by 2030.
-By leveraging data-driven insights, this project aims to guide energy planning and distribution in Kenya **to scale up connectivity** - a critical factor in addressing the country’s development needs.
+By leveraging data-driven insights, this project aims to guide energy planning and distribution in Kenya **to scale up connectivity** - a critical factor in addressing the country’s development needs..

 ### Problem Statement